-- possibilities, outlining policy choices, and assessing alternatives. - 36) Tourism.
-Fifteen (15) members.
-All matters relating to tourism and the tourist industry. - Trade, Commerce and Entrepreneurship.
-37 Eleven (11) members.
+- 36) Tourism.36 Fifteen (15) members.
+All matters relating to tourism and the tourist industry. - 37) Trade, Commerce and Entrepreneurship.37 - Eleven (11) members.
 All matters relating to domestic and foreign trade and private corporations; micro, small and medium enterprises (MSMEs); social enterprises; the promotion of entrepreneurship and the regulation of entrepreneurial practice; patents, copyrights, trade names and trademarks; standards, weights, measures and designs; quality control, control and stabilization of prices of commodities; consumer protection; handicrafts and cottage industries and marketing of commodities. - 38) Urban Planning, Housing and Resettlement.
-38 Eleven (11) members.
-All matters relating to urban land reform, planning, housing, resettlement and urban community development. - 39) Ways and Means.
-Fifteen (15) members.
-All matters relating to revenue generally; taxes and fees; tariffs; loans and other sources and forms of revenue.
+38- Eleven (11) members.
+All matters relating to urban land reform, planning, housing, resettlement and urban community development. - 39) Ways and Means.39 Fifteen (15) members.
+All matters relating to revenue

-&lt;sup>36As amended by Resolution No. 8, adopted on 15 August 2022 and Resolution No. 6, adopted on 31 July 2019.
+36As amended by Resolution No. 8, adopted on 15 August 2022 and Resolution No. 6, adopted on 31 July 2019.